-The expression Eq.~(\ref{eq:retardedz}) contains an integration and function inversion, which is in general solvable by using numerical integration methods.
-If constraining to flat cosmological models with $\Omega_k=0$, it is possible to solve the integration and write down an an analytic expression for the lookback time.
-This helps to find an analytic expression for \ref{eq:retardedz} and to reduce computational costs dramatically.
-The necessary steps are shown in Appendix~\ref{app:analytic}.
+The expression in Eq.\ (\ref{eq:retardedz}) requires an integration and function inversion that in general need to be evaluated numerically.
+However, if flat cosmological models with $\Omega_k=0$ are considered, it is possible to obtain an analytic expression for the lookback time.
+Substituting